 existence of a hunted man."

 It was Al Capone.
-We know Al Capone as a gangster and a murderer, but Al Capone, who considered drugs and prostitution as "lighter pleasures" thought he was a Your standard of justice is most likely higher than Al Capone's, but God's higher still.
-In fact, the Bible says that God's standard of justice is absolute perfection and defines sin as anything short of it, including seemingly innocuous things like jealousy (Exodus
+We know Al Capone as a gangster and a murderer, but Al Capone, who considered drugs and prostitution, "lighter pleasures," thought he was a Your standard of justice is most likely higher than Al Capone's, but God's higher still.
+In fact, the Bible says that God's standard of justice is absolute perfection and defines sin as anything that falls short of it, including seemingly innocuous things like jealousy (Exodus